dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/elements/code.md

 ### Code and Typography

-`<code>` snippets show best on a _Monotype_ font.
+`<code>` snippets look best when rendered in a _Monotype_ font.
 Developers will normally have installed some of these fonts on their devices.
 Here is an example of CSS `font-family` usage:

 ```css
 font-family: /* macOS 10.10+ */ Menlo, /* Windows 6+ */ Consolas, /* Android 4+ */